Self-care isn’t selfish: The true definition and why it’s so important

 The truth is, it is a lot.
 And honestly, you can’t do it all.
 But you can prioritize your time and energy to find that overall balance for yourself at any given time.

-Start incorporating self-care habits in small ways that you can accommodate.
+Start incorporating self-care habits in small ways that you can accommodate, even when you only have five minutes.
 Here are a few sneaky ideas to use the time you have to prioritize all three pillars:

 There are countless ways to make self-care part of your life.
 Start experimenting with small habits to find the practices that improve your well-being and fit your lifestyle.